Thursday 10 June 2021 was recently the best day to experience snow play in the upper Blue Mountains.

 - Driving in snow or icy conditions requires a high level of concentration, skill and a lot of patience.
 Only drive through snow or ice if it is essential.

-- Maintain low speed and drive in a low gear.
+- Maintain low speed and drive in low gear.
 Vehicles may lose traction and control when travelling too fast and in a higher gear.

 - Avoid gear change: Engage first or second gear on level ground (including automatics) before ascending or descending hills in snow or icy conditions.